We Help Clients With IRS Private Letter Rulings

-Private letter rulings or PLRs can address all sorts of tax matters, such as whether a non-profit corporation is entitled to non-profit status, whether an IRA retirement contribution or account qualifies for tax deferral, whether a trust is exempt from generation-skipping transfer tax, and whether a taxpayer is entitled to deduct certain business expenses or entitled to claim certain tax credits.
+Private letter rulings or PLRs can address all sorts of tax matters, such as whether a non-profit corporation is entitled to non-profit status, whether an IRA retirement contribution or account qualifies for tax deferral, whether a late S corporation election will be granted, whether a trust is exempt from generation-skipping transfer tax, and whether a taxpayer is entitled to deduct certain business expenses or entitled to claim certain tax credits.

 There are three types of IRS private letter rulings:

 1. A public letter ruling, which is published by the IRS for taxpayers to use in their tax return filing.

 2. A confidential letter ruling, which the taxpayer should not share with anyone, including other taxpayers.

 3. A private letter ruling, which is not published by the IRS and is only distributed to the taxpayer’s requesting representative(s).

 Once issued, the IRS is bound by the private letter ruling (or PLR) with regard to the specific taxpayer and the specific transaction covered in the letter.
 The IRS is not bound by a private letter ruling if the facts or circumstances are not adequately represented in the ruling request.